 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements, governmental fund financial statements focus on near-term inflow and outflow of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the government-wide financial statements, governmental fund financial statements focus on nearterm inflow and outflow of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 This is similar to the manner in which the budget is developed.
 Such information may be useful in evaluating a government's near-term financing requirements.

-Because the focus of governmental funds is narrower than that of government-wide financial statements, it is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
+The focus of governmental funds is narrower than that of government-wide financial statements.
+It is useful to compare the information presented for governmental funds with similar information presented for governmental activities in the government-wide financial statements.
 By doing so, readers may better understand the long-term impact of the government's near-term financing decisions.
-Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental funds and governmental activities.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, Head Start, and Occupational Tax Fund which are considered to be major funds.
+Both the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances provide a reconciliation to facilitate this comparison between governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the General Fund, Head Start Fund, and Occupational Tax Fund which are considered to be major funds.
 Data from the other 15 governmental funds are combined into a single, aggregated presentation.
 Individual fund data for each of these nonmajor governmental funds is provided in the form of combining statements in the supplementary information section of this report.

 The City adopts an annual appropriated budget for its General Fund.
-The Head Start budget is prepared by the City and approved by the federal grantor agency.
+The Head Start Fund budget is prepared by the City and approved by the federal grantor agency.
 A budgetary comparison statement has been provided for the General Fund and Head Start Fund to demonstrate budgetary compliance.

-The basic governmental funds financial statements and the budgetary comparison statements can be found beginning on page 13 of this report.
+The basic governmental funds financial statements and the budgetary comparison statements can be found on pages 13-19 of this report.